decorouz/Data-Analysis-with-Python/README.md

 # Data Analysis with Pandas Repository.
 Welcome to my Data Analysis with Pandas Repository!
-This repository contains my practice exercises, lessons, and projects related to Data Analysis with Pandas.
+This repository contains my practice exercises, lessons, and projects related to Data Analysis with Python.

 # Table of Content
 * [Overview](#overview)